-A. Loans and Allowance for Loan Losses: Long-term real estate mortgage loans generally have original maturities ranging from five to 40 years.
+A. Loans: Long-term real estate mortgage loans generally have original maturities ranging from five to 40 years.
 Substantially all short- and intermediate-term loans made for agricultural production or operating purposes have maturities of ten years or less.
 Loans are carried at their principal amount outstanding adjusted for charge-offs and deferred loan fees or costs.
-Loan origination fees and direct loan origination costs are capitalized and the net fee or cost is amortized over the life of the related loan as an adjustment to yield.
+Loan origination fees and direct loan origination costs are capitalized, and the net fee or cost is amortized over the life of the related loan as an adjustment to yield.
 Interest on loans is accrued and credited to interest income based upon the daily principal amount outstanding.

-Impaired loans are loans for which it is probable that not all principal and interest will be collected according to the contractual terms of the loan and are generally considered substandard or doubtful, which is in accordance with the loan rating model, as described below.
-Impaired loans include nonaccrual loans, restructured loans, and loans past due 90 days or more and still accruing interest.
+Nonaccrual loans are loans for which there is reasonable doubt that all principal and interest will be collected according to the original contractual terms and are generally considered substandard or doubtful, which is in accordance with the loan rating model, as described in Note 3.
 A loan is considered contractually past due when any principal repayment or interest payment required by the loan contract is not received on or before the due date.
-A loan shall remain contractually past due until it is formally restructured or until the entire amount past due, including principal, accrued interest, and penalty interest incurred is collected or otherwise discharged in full.
+A loan shall remain contractually past due until the terms of the loan are modified or until the entire amount past due, including principal, accrued interest, and penalty interest incurred is collected or otherwise discharged in full.